robcarver17/pysystemtrade/docs/production.md

 - _backup: run a backup.
 - _clean: run a housekeeping / cleaning process
-- _interactive: run an interactive process to check or fix the system, avoiding diving into python every time something goes wrong
+- _interactive: run an interactive process to check or fix the system, avoiding diving into Python every time something goes wrong
 - _update: update data in the system (basically do one of the stages in the system)
 - startup: run when the machine starts
 - _run: run a regularly scheduled process.